Models

 CMCC-ESM – Earth System Model

-The Earth System Modeling Unit at ODA division is devoted to the development and application of the CMCC Earth System Model.
+The Earth System Modeling Unit at ESYDA division is devoted to the development and application of the CMCC Earth System Model.
 The current version CMCC-ESM2 is based on the coupling between the climate coupled model CMCC-CM2 (Cherchi et al., 2019), that accounts for interactive dynamics of atmosphere, ocean, sea-ice and land components, with the inclusion of the marine biogeochemistry to fully represent the global carbon cycles.

 Coexistence Model